miguelmarques1904/sim-pageReplacement/README.md

 __Note:__ both "dram_size" and "nvram_size" reflect the number of pages allowed for each of the memory types.

 ## File Structure
-The file should have any number of lines.
-Each line must contain a page number and an operation ('r' or 'w').
+The file can have an arbitrary number of lines.
+One for each page access.
+A line must contain a page number and an operation ('r' or 'w').
 For example: "30 r" for a read operation on page 30.